Charles Henry Tompkins Sr.

-Brevet Brigadier General Charles Henry Tompkins Sr. (May 15, 1834 – Aug 9, 1895) was an American officer who served as a Union Army Colonel, who received an appointment to the brevet grade of Brigadier General of volunteers during the American Civil War.
+Charles Henry Tompkins Sr. (May 15, 1834 – Aug 9, 1895) was an American officer who served as a Union Army Colonel, who received an appointment to the brevet grade of Brigadier General of volunteers during the American Civil War.

-As a note of caution, he is not to be confused with another Union officer, Brevet Brigadier General Charles H. Tompkins (1830-1915) from Virginia who was a Medal of Honor recipient during the Civil War.
+He is not to be confused with another Union officer, Brevet Brigadier General Charles H. Tompkins (1830-1915) from Virginia who was a Medal of Honor recipient during the Civil War.

 Early life

 Charles Tompkins was born on May 15, 1834 in New Windsor, New York.

 Prior to the outbreak of the U.S. Civil War, Tompkins was a merchant in Providence, Rhode Island.

 Military career

 Prior to the war he was in the Providence Marine Corps of Artillery and had been serving as its Colonel since 1858.

 Tompkins enlisted in the Union Army as a Captain in Providence, Rhode Island, on April 17, 1861.
 On May 2, 1861, he was mustered into and organized the Rhode Island 1st Marine Light Volunteer Artillery for three months, which unit was nicknamed "Tompkins' Marine Artillery."
 He was commander of the Battery unit, which was part of the Providence Marine Corps of Artillery, a detached unit of the Rhode Island militia.
 He mustered out of service from the First Rhode Island Light Volunteer Artillery on August 6, 1861.
 The unit was jokingly referred to as the "Geography Class" as it served in a lot of places.

 On August 1, 1861, Governor William Sprague IV was authorized by the Secretary of War to establish a new artillery battalion and Tompkins was promoted to Major to head the new battalion, the First Rhode Island Light Volunteer Artillery Regiment.
 The Regiment oversaw Batteries A, B, C, D, E, F, G, and H. Under his command, the Regiment became known as one of the finest regiments in the Union Army.
 Nine soldiers from his Regiment were awarded the Medal of Honor and served in every battle of the Army of the Potomac.

 He was put in command of the Artillery Division of the Sixth army Corps on May 12, 1863.